lexedata/lexedata/docs/Manual.md

 (CognateTable comments and CognatesetTable comments).

 IMPORTANT: you cannot edit the raw data (forms, translation, form comments etc) through this process.
-To edit raw data, see XXX.
+To edit raw data, see [editing a CLDF dataset](#editing-a-cldf-dataset-lexedata.edit).

 It is always a good idea to validate your dataset before and after any edits to make sure that everything is linked as it should in the cldf format.
 You can use `cldf validate METADATA_FILE` or `python -m lexedata.report.extended_cldf_validate` for a more thorough check (see also [CLDF validate](#cldf-validate)).